 The Library Board establishes (and modifies or rescinds) fund balance commitments by passage of a resolution.
 This is typically done through adoption and amendment of the budget.
-A fund balance commitment is further indicated in the budget document as a designation or commitment of the fund (such as for special incentives).
+A fund balance commitment, which does not lapse at year end, is further indicated in the budget document as a designation or commitment of the fund (such as for special incentives).
 Assigned fund balance is established by the Library Board through adoption or amendment of the budget as intended for specific purpose (such as the purchase of capital assets, construction, debt service, or for other purposes).